-Alfie Bass was an English actor who appeared in several radio, television, and film productions throughout his lengthy career.
-He is best known for playing Pte Montague 'Excused Boots' Bisley in The Army Game and Bootsie and Snudge, and for appearing in several film comedies including The Lavender Hill Mob.
+Alfie Bass was an English actor who appeared in dozens of radio, television and film productions throughout his lengthy career.
+He is best known for playing Pte Montague 'Excused Boots' Bisley in The Army Game and Bootsie And Snudge, and for appearing in several film comedies including The Lavender Hill Mob.

 Born Abraham Basalinsky in Bethnal Green, London, Alfie Bass was the youngest in a Jewish family with ten children.
 He left primary school at the age of 14 and worked as a tailor's apprentice, a messenger boy, and a shop-window display fitter, before finding his calling on the stage.